-5. Significant accounting assumptions and judgments, and major sources of estimation uncertainty:
+5. Critical accounting judgments and key sources of estimation and uncertainty

-The preparation of the parent-company-only financial statements in conformity with the Regulations to make judgments, estimations and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
+The preparation of the parent-company-only financial statements in conformity with the Regulations Governing the Preparation of Financial Reports by Securities Issuers requires management to make judgments, estimations and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.